 Northern Dancer is acclaimed as the most successful sire of the twentieth century.
 His pervasive influence has reached into the twenty-first century as the founder of many of the top sire lines in world-wide breeding today.
 Arguably one of the most potent branches comes from his son Danzig, an unlikely contributor to the legacy of his sire considering that he never won a stakes race.
-Danzig might not have added to his sire’s stakes winners total, but he sure would make up for this with his stud career excellence and continue the tail male line by siring sons that would continue the tradition.
+Danzig might not have added to his sire’s stakes winners total, but he sure would make up for this with his stud career excellence and continue the tail male line by siring sons that have continued the tradition.

 Danzig was out of Pas de Nom by Admiral’s Voyage.
 Bred by William S. Farrish and Marshall Jenny in 1977 and sold to Henryk de Kwiatkowski at the Saratoga yearling sales for $310,000.
-Danzig won all three of his starts but unfortunately for his connections, none of the races were stakes races, therefore he would not earn black type to his pedigree chart.
+Danzig won all three of his starts but unfortunately for his connections, none of the races were stakes races, therefore he did not earn black type to his pedigree chart.
 Woody Stephens was his trainer who considered Danzig to be one of the fastest horses he had ever had in his care.
 Danzig suffered from a chipped knee after his first start as a two year old.

-Coming back as a three year old, Danzig again showed his speed and class by winning both of his starts by five and seven lengths respectively, but unfortunately he would develop knee trouble again and so the decision was made to retire him from racing.
+Coming back as a three year old, Danzig again showed his speed and class by winning both of his starts by five and seven lengths respectively, but unfortunately he developed knee trouble again and so the decision was made to retire him from racing.
 Stephens was so convinced of Danzig’s talent that he approached Seth Hancock, the proprietor of the fabled Claiborne Farm in Kentucky, to agree to stand Danzig at as a stallion.
 Seth had known Woody all his life and the two had a mutual respect for each other’s opinions about potential stallions.

 Stephens set-up a lunch time meeting with de Kwiatkowski and Hancock and over the course of the meeting a syndication agreement was reached and signed on a table napkin.
 Being by Northern Dancer, despite the lack of a black type stakes win, Danzig was syndicated for a hefty $80,000 a share and began his stud career in 1981.
 This would turn out to be a bargain for the original syndicate members.